rustic-rs/rustic/config/README.md

 ### Backup Snapshots `[[backup.snapshots]]`

-**Note**: All of the backup options mentioned before can also be used as source-specific option and then only apply to this source.
+**Note**: All of the backup options mentioned before can also be used as snapshot-specific option and then only apply to this snapshot.

 | Attribute | Description                                        | Default Value | Example Value      |
 | --------- | -------------------------------------------------- | ------------- | ------------------ |
 | sources   | Array of source directories or file(s) to back up. | []            | ["/dir1", "/dir2"] |

-Source-specific hooks are called additionally to global, repository and backup hooks when backing up the defined source.
+Source-specific hooks are called additionally to global, repository and backup hooks when backing up the defined sources into a snapshot.

 ### Forget Options `[forget]`